Real-estate agent came within one lukewarm score of Olympic medal

 Returning to the East Coast with only a few suitcases and his skates to work on “Battle of the Blades,” Seibert was introduced to the Hudson Valley while staying as a long-term guest at a friend’s place in Red Hook.
 Commuting to the city, he cast his eye on the Peekskill to Beacon area, thinking it seemed removed enough from the city to feel rural but close enough to reach his design jobs.
 Driving into Beacon on a snowy January day, he was charmed.
 “Driving along Main, west to east, looking at the mountains, it reminded me of Lake Placid and it felt right,” he recalls.

 Seibert, who along with Blumberg was inducted in 1996 into the U.S. Figure Skating Hall of Fame, says he no longer skates.
 “When you train six days a week for all those hours, your skills are fine-tuned,” he says.
 “When you don’t put in those times, the skills go away, and it’s disappointing.
 It’s been a wackadoodle life.
 But it’s OK — I’m a very happy has-been!”

 Skating images © Christie Jenkins.
 Used with permission.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.